^

 Take 1 powder 3 times a day.

-Atvent is also produced in other forms:
+Atrovent is also available in other forms:

-• solution for inhalation - a 0.025% solution of the drug is used (in 1 ml contains 0.25 mg) for 4-8 drops using a nebulizer 3-5 times a day.
+• solution for inhalation - a 0.025% solution of the drug is used (1 ml contains 0.25 mg) 4-8 drops using a spray device 3-5 times a day.

-Oxytropium bromide - close to the atrovent.
+Oxytropium bromide is close to atrovent.

 General indications for the use of anticholinergics in bronchial asthma:

-• bronchoobstructive syndrome with severe bronchorrhea;
+• broncho-obstructive syndrome with severe bronchorrhea;

 Calcium antagonists